 Saint-Etienne Cathedral

-Not far from the cathedral, the Church of Saint Jean le Rond housed a large water tank from the 6th to the 12th century, which was used as a baptistery.
-On the current site of Notre-Dame Cathedral’s choir, stood the old chapel of the episcopal palace that was reserved for the bishop of Paris.
-The eastern tip of the Île de la Cite was occupied by a cluster of buildings reserved for the diocese.
+Close to the cathedral, the Church of Saint Jean le Rond contained a large water tank from the 6th to the 12th century, utilized as a baptistery.
+The former chapel of the episcopal palace, designated for the bishop of Paris, stood where Notre-Dame Cathedral’s choir is now.
+The eastern end of Île de la Cité hosted a group of buildings reserved for the diocese.

 Notre-Dame in the 12th Century